coreycaplan3/loopr-wallet-android/README.md

 ### Design
 Please refer to the screenshots folder for individual components of the application.
-Note, some of these screenshots are out of date.
+Note, some of these screenshots are out of date or show pieces of screens and not the entire thing.

 ### Development